 - Overpaying for water

-And the solution is also very simple:
+And the solution is also simple:

-- Put the control of water quality into your hands
+- Put control into your hands

 - Eliminate exposure to toxic plastics